Stephanie-Ash/suburban-walking/README.md

 * The walking route iframe maps were created using [mapometer](https://gb.mapometer.com/).
 * Instructions on how to make the textarea form input responsive were found [here](https://stackoverflow.com/questions/39068128/how-can-i-make-a-textarea-that-fits-within-the-width-of-the-current-viewport/39068155#:~:text=Set%20a%20max%2Dwidth%20on%20the%20element.&text=Try%20textarea%20%7Bmax%2Dwidth%3A,will%20always%20fit%20your%20display.&text=I%20set%20the%20number%20of,responsive%20to%20the%20screen%20size.).
 * Information about the Green Chain Walk was taken from [Wikipedia](https://en.wikipedia.org/wiki/South_East_London_Green_Chain).
-* Information about the Waterlink Way was taken from [Sustrans](https://www.sustrans.org.uk/find-a-route-on-the-national-cycle-network/waterlink-way)
+* Information about the Waterlink Way was taken from [Sustrans](https://www.sustrans.org.uk/find-a-route-on-the-national-cycle-network/waterlink-way).

 ### Media
-* The homepage hero image was taken from [Pexels](https://www.pexels.com/)
+* The homepage hero image was taken from [Pexels](https://www.pexels.com/).
 * The Routes pages hero image was taken by Achim Bongard and found on [Pexels](https://www.pexels.com/).
 * The club page hero image was taken by Bonnie Kittle and found on [Unsplash](https://unsplash.com/).
 * The homepage routes introductory image was taken by Tobi and found on [Pexels](https://www.pexels.com/).
 * The homepage club introductory image was taken by Ashim D'Silva and found on [Unsplash](https://unsplash.com/).
-* All other photos are my own.
+* All other images are my own.

 ### Other
 * The wireframes for the project were created using [Balsamiq](https://balsamiq.com/wireframes/desktop/).